 How do you choose?

 Start with the speed of your home internet connection.
-If you have gigabit internet, an old Ethernet cable will hold you back.
-But if you have a slower connection, say 10 or 20 megabits per second, you’re good with anything Cat 5 or newer.
+If you have gigabit internet (1Gbps), an old Ethernet cable will hold you back.
+If you have a slower connection — perhaps 10 or 20 megabits per second — you’re good with anything Cat 5 or newer.

-Next, consider the speed you need for your network.
-This is frankly irrelevant for most home users.
-But if you move big files between computers frequently, or you stream extremely high-bandwidth video content, a better Ethernet cable can make a huge difference.
+Next, consider the speed needed for your network.
+This knowledge is irrelevant to most home users.
+Still, if you frequently move big files between computers or stream extremely high-bandwidth video, a better Ethernet cable can make a huge difference.
 If that’s not the case and you only surf the internet’s shallow waters, you don’t need a fast in-homer network.

 What does ‘Cat’ mean?

-If you’ve ever browsed cables online, you’ve probably noticed that they’re nearly always classified as “Cat-5,” “Cat6e,” or something similar.
-“Cat” simply stands for “Category,” and the number that follows indicates the specifications to which the cable was manufactured.
-A general rule of thumb is that the higher numbers represent faster speeds and higher frequencies, measured in Mhz.
-As is the case with most technologies, newer cables tend to support higher bandwidths, and therefore increased download speeds and faster connections.
+A general rule of thumb is that higher numbers represent faster speeds and higher frequencies, measured in megahertz (MHz).
+As is the case with most technologies, newer cables typically support higher bandwidths, and therefore increased download speeds and faster connections.

 Cat 3 and Cat 5

 Both Cat 3 and Cat 5 Ethernet cables are, at this point, obsolete.
-It’s not unheard of to find Cat 5 cables still in use, but you shouldn’t even think about trying to buy either of these Ethernet cables.
-They’re slow, and nobody makes them anymore.
+You’ll still find Cat 5 cables in use, but you should avoid them altogether.
+They’re slow and discontinued.

 The “e” in Cat 5e stands for “enhanced.”
-There are no physical differences between Cat 5 and Cat 5e cables, but 5e Ethernet is built under more stringent testing standards to eliminate crosstalk — i.e., the unwanted transfer of signals between communication channels.
-Cat 5e is currently the most common type of Ethernet cable, mainly due to its low production cost and ability to support faster speeds than the original Cat 5 cables.
+There are no physical differences between Cat 5 and Cat 5e cables.
+However, manufacturers build Cat 5e cables under more stringent testing standards to eliminate unwanted signal transfers between communication channels (crosstalk).
+Cat 5e is currently the most commonly used cable, mainly due to its low production cost and support for speeds faster than Cat 5 cables.

 The “a” in Cat 6a stands for “augmented.”
-In comparison to the regular Cat 6 cables, 6a cables support twice the maximum bandwidth, and are capable of maintaining higher transmission speeds over longer cable lengths.
-Cat 6a cables are always shielded, and their sheathing — which is thick enough to eliminate crosstalk completely — makes for a much denser, less flexible cable than Cat 6.
+Cables based on this standard are a step up from Cat 6 versions by supporting twice the maximum bandwidth.
+They’re also capable of maintaining higher transmission speeds over longer cable lengths.
+Cat 6a cables come shielded, and their sheathing — which is thick enough to eliminate crosstalk — makes for a much denser, less flexible cable than Cat 6.

-The differences between the various types of Ethernet cables are actually pretty simple, but it’s easy to get confused by some of the nomenclature.
-To help out, we’ve put together a quick rundown on what different terms mean, and what you should expect if you buy a cable with those designations.
+The differences between the various types of Ethernet cables are rather simple, but some of the terminologies can be confusing.
+To help out, we put together a quick rundown on what the different terms mean, and what you should expect when buying cables with those designations.

-TP: Twisted Pairs.
-This terminology refers to the way that the wires inside the cable are twisted together.
-Twisted Pairs have been an industry standard for years, and are only inferior to fiber-optic cabling in terms of maximum length and speed drop-off.
+TP (Twisted Pairs): Refers to how the wires inside twist together.
+Twisted Pairs are an industry standard, and are only inferior to fiber-optic cabling in terms of maximum length and speed drop-off.

-UTP: Unshielded Twisted Pairs.
-Cables designated UTP won’t have foil or braided shielding, which makes the cable cheaper to produce and more flexible, but you’ll sacrifice signal quality and increase vulnerability for crosstalk.
+UTP (Unshielded Twisted Pairs): These cables won’t have foil or braided shielding.
+That means they’re more flexible and cheaper to produce, but you’ll sacrifice signal quality and increase vulnerability for crosstalk.